Adaptive Complexity Model Predictive Control: Adaptive Complexity MPC

 \subsection{Conditions on the Complexity Set}

 The set $S_k$ clearly cannot be arbitrary in order to maintain stability, as ignoring some uncontrolled component of the system dynamics could easily cause undesired behavior.
-To avoid this we define a notion of the admissibility of $S_k$ which is needed to show that the state and control trajectory in the adaptive space matches their realizations in the complex system. \begin{definition} (Admissibility of $S_{k}$) The simplicity set $S_{k}$ defined at time $k$ is admissible if the following conditions hold for all $i \in S_{k}$,
+To avoid this we define a notion of the admissibility of $S_k$ which is needed to show that the state and control trajectories in the adaptive space match their realizations in the complex space. \begin{definition} (\textbf{Admissibility} of $S_{k}$) The simplicity set $S_{k}$ defined at time $k$ is admissible if the following conditions hold for all $i \in S_{k}$,

 \end{definition} The condition \eqref{eq:ac:admissibility_terminal_states} requires that the first and last state be complex, which ensures the predicted trajectory matches the actual dynamics and that the system is able to reach the (possibly complex) terminal state.
 The conditions \eqref{eq:ac:admissibility_feasible} require that the state and control on the manifold at $i$ are feasible in the complex space, \eqref{eq:ac:admissibility_enter_manifold} requires the dynamics from the prior state and control lead to the manifold, and \eqref{eq:ac:admissibility_anchor} requires that the dynamics applied to the current state yields a successor state on the manifold, i.e.\ the complex space ``exactly anchors'' the simple space (in the sense of \cite[Appendix A]{libby2016comparative}).
-These concepts are illustrated in Fig.~\ref{fig:ac:S_illustration}.
-To codify the admissibility of a simplicity set $S_{k}$, define the set of possible simplicity sets as $\mathcal{S}$, and the set of all admissible sets as $\mathcal{S}_a$.
+These concepts are illustrated in Fig.~\ref{fig:ac:proof_illustration}.
+To codify the admissibility of a simplicity set $S_{k}$, define the set of all admissible sets as $\mathcal{S}_a \subset \mathcal{S}$.
 Membership in $\mathcal{S}_a$ can be determined by computing the lifted prediction trajectory $\mathbf{z}^l$ and checking the conditions in \eqref{eq:ac:admissibility_conditions} for each $i \in S_{k}$.
 Also note that removing any element from an admissible simplicity set does not invalidate the admissibility property.

 In order to show the stability of adaptive complexity MPC, we require that $S_k$ be admissible for all $k$. \begin{assumption} $S_k \in \mathcal{S}_a ~ \forall k \geq 0$. \\ \end{assumption}